ACH Transfer Online Free: Where to Send and Receive at $0

 What an ACH transfer is

 ACH stands for Automated Clearing House.
 It is the U.S. banking network used for direct deposits, electronic bill pay, person-to-person bank transfers, and most online payments.
 ACH is slow but cheap.
 Most transfers settle within 1 to 3 business days, and the per-transaction cost to the bank is fractions of a penny.
+To understand the rails better, read our overview of how ACH payments work.

 Because it costs banks almost nothing to send an ACH transfer, most have eliminated the customer-facing fee.
 The exceptions are usually same-day ACH, business ACH at smaller institutions, or returned/failed transfers.